 Regarding the unfavorable decision of the district court, Spencer’s attorney, Noah Peters, J.D., says, “It has been our intention all along to establish the law that women pursuing Equal Pay Act and Title VII cases before universities are not limited to comparing their salaries to professors in their own department.
 Instead, they can look to professors in other departments in appropriate circumstances.”

 AAUW provides financial support for this case through our Legal Advocacy Fund because in the absence of new, comprehensive federal equal pay legislation, litigation is the primary remedy for women like Spencer.
-We will continue to help fund her case as it travels through the judicial process.

 Find out more about AAUW’s case support program and how to apply for funding for your equity case.